storj/docs/code/Architecture.md

 # Architecture

-This document describes how things are implemented.
+This document describes how different architectural concepts are defined and how they interact.

 ## Layers